opensearch-project/documentation-website/TERMS.md

 **setting**

-Refers to the key-value pairs that create mappings in the various YAML configuration files used throughout OpenSearch.
+A key-value pair that creates a mapping in one of the many YAML configuration files used throughout OpenSearch.
 Sometimes alternatively called parameters, the programming language manipulating the key-value pair usually dictates the name of this mapping in a YAML file.
-For OpenSearch documentation (java) they are properly a `Setting` object.
+For OpenSearch documentation (Java) they are properly a `Setting` object.

-As an example, the setting `plugins.security.audit.enable_rest: true` contains the key `plugins.security.audit.enable_rest` and the Boolean value `true`.
+The following examples of settings illustrate key-value pairs with a colon separating the two elements:

+`Settings.index.number_of_shards: 4`

+`plugins.security.audit.enable_rest: true`

 **set up (v.), setup (n., adj.)**